Bank of Canada interest rate forecast report

 The Bank of Canada (BoC) sets the official overnight rate — the benchmark target rate used by banks, credit unions and lenders to establish interest rates.
 This benchmark rate greatly impacts savings accounts, mortgages, interest rates charged on personal and car loans and other forms of debt, including credit cards and lines of credit.

-On October 29, 2025, the BoC reduced the target benchmark interest rate to:
+January 28, 2026, the BoC maintained the target benchmark interest rate at:

 2.25%